Five senior memory exercises for seniors memory care

 Staying active is an important part of getting older.
-For seniors, finding a balance with physical activity can be hard to do, but the health benefits from regular exercise go beyond just physical wellness.
+What’s the best memory exercises for seniors?
+Moreover, for seniors, finding a balance with physical activity can be hard to do, but the health benefits from regular exercise go beyond just physical wellness.
 Aerobic exercise improves brain function by encouraging better blood flow, and can help memory care later in life.
 According to the NIH, the benefits from physical activity can even help seniors who may already have a disability or disease and aid in restoring memory.
-Scientists believe the adoption of regular aerobic exercise in your life can also cut the risk of Alzheimer's almost in half.
+Scientists believe the adoption of regular aerobic exercise in your life can also cut the risk of Alzheimer’s almost in half.

 “The more fit your body gets, the stronger will be your ‘memory muscle’ — the hippocampus,” said Majid Fotuhi, medical director of the Neurology Institute for Brain Health and Fitness in Lutherville, Md.